These are the best urban fantasy TV shows on Amazon Prime Video right now. From classics to contemporary series.

 Why You Should Check This Out: This Emmy-winning miniseries is pure fantasy fun!
 If you like fairy tales, you’ll enjoy this twist on many familiar stories.
 Just accept that it’s a little cheesy.

 Amazon Prime Video Synopsis: Centers on a disaffected young woman who is suddenly killed when a piece of the MIR space station hurtles to Earth and hits her in the head.
 Georgia (George) Lass is surprised to discover that an afterlife does exist, and that she’s already been assigned a job.

 Her new boss is Rube, a “reaper” — one of the many who pluck the souls of the living and escort them to their eternal reward.

 Why You Should Check This Out: Bryan Fuller of Pushing Daisies created this dark comedy fantasy series.
 While I think the first season is better than the second (and much better than the later film), this is an innovative, exciting series with cool mythology.
 Watch this if you like weird, quirky shows.

 Content: TV-MA for sexuality and strong language.
 Some episodes are milder than others.

 #3 DETECTIVE ANNA (2016-2017)

-Why You Should Check This Out: If you love international series and historical urban fantasy, this Russian series is for you.
-The period costumes are gorgeous, and the slow burn romance perfect.
+Why You Should Check This Out: This Russian series is for you if you love international series and historical urban fantasy.
+The period costumes are gorgeous, and the slow-burn romance is perfect.